 LIMITS TO EFFECTIVENESS OF EMISSIONS REDUCTIONS

 It is clear that at this point in history emissions reductions, were we to go to 100% tomorrow, would be insufficient to avoid serious impacts of global warming.
-It is also clear that emissions reductions have not worked to date.
+It is also clear that emissions reductions have had limited effects to date.
 It is particularly important to consider that positive feedback loops have been inadequately factored into the climate equation, and we are now seeing the accelerations characteristic of positive feedbacks in the form of rapid increases in temperature and greenhouse gas concentrations.
 More tangible as feedbacks are the growing number, distribution and intensity of fires, floods, droughts and other climate-related events.

 Therefore. . .